youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 There are two types of transfer learning; feature extraction and fine tuning.

 Fine tuning is when the fully connected network (FCN) layer of a convolutional neural network (CNN) is removed and retrained with a new FCN layer.
-But first - lets talk about CNNs.

 The representation learned by the new fully connected network layer will be specific to the new dataset that the model is trained on, as it will only contain information about the set of possible outcomes.
+In our example the possible classifications are covid, normal and pneumonia.

-This means we can use a trained model leveraging all of the time and data it took for training the convolutional part, and just remove the FCN layer.
+This means we can use pre-trained model weights, leveraging all of the time and data it took for training the convolutional part, and just remove the FCN layer.

 A properly trained CNN requires a lot of data and CPU/GPU time.
 If our dataset is small, we cannot start from a fresh CNN model and try to train it and hope for good results.